onionshare/onionshare/README.md

 ## Documentation

-To learn how OnionShare works, what its security properties are, and how to use it, check out the [wiki](https://github.com/micahflee/onionshare/wiki).
+To learn about working of OnionShare, security properties and ssues, you can check out the [wiki](https://github.com/micahflee/onionshare/wiki).

 ## Installing OnionShare

-You can download OnionShare for Windows and macOS from the [OnionShare website](https://onionshare.org).
+You can download OnionShare on Windows and macOS from the [OnionShare website](https://onionshare.org).

 For macOS you can also use [Homebrew](https://brew.sh/):